HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages View, Inc. (VIEW) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-18, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges View, Inc. ( VIEW) investors with significant losses to submit your losses now.
+19, 2021 /PRNewswire/ --Hagens Berman urges View, Inc. (NASDAQ: VIEW) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: www.hbsslaw.com/investor-fraud/VIEW